What is a Security Deposit on a NYC Rental Application?

 For example, if there is more than one application on a particular unit with similar credentials, a tie-breaker might be who put a deposit down first.

-It does help get your footing down and can help you seal the deal.
-An application, with complete paperwork and a deposit most likely, will be considered first.
+It does help get your footing down and can assist you in sealing the deal.
+An application with complete paperwork and a deposit will most likely be considered first.

-However, you can still very much lose out on the desired unit if you do not complete the rest of the application process in a timely manner.
+However, you can still lose out on the desired unit if you do not complete the rest of the application process promptly.

 How Do I Pay the Security Deposit?